vivid-inc/polypara/README.md

 ```

 Include Cherimoya's verification step in your Maven build by adding the following segment to your Maven `pom.xml`:
+The following example specifies 3 versions: `1.0`, `1.1`, and `1.2`.
+The current project's version is merged into this list.

 ```xml
    <build>